 Run for approximately 20 minutes if you have chlorine in your water.

-Drop the “tea bag” and contents of the plastic bag into the bucket, again covering with the lid.
+Drop the “tea bag” and contents of the plastic bag into the bucket, again covering it with the lid.

 Brew for at least 12 hours before use.

-You may brew up to 20-24 hours, although as you approach 24 hours, you will need to add more food and compost.
+You may brew for up to 20-24 hours, although as you approach 24 hours, you will need to add more food and compost.